Benjent/albums-to-buy/README.md

 * The Guess Who - American Woman
 * The Guess Who - Share The Land
 * Rob Zombie - Hellbilly Deluxe
-* Snarky Puppy - The Only Constant
-* Snarky Puppy - We Like It Here
 * Ulsect - Ulsect
 * Vulfpeck - Mit Peck
 * Vulfpeck - Vollmilch